Harry Hill

 The alias Command in Linux enables the creation of shortcuts by substituting user-defined strings for longer commands.
 It enhances efficiency by simplifying frequent command execution and can be set temporarily or permanently in shell configuration files. 🤖AI Overview: The alias Command in Linux is a built-in shell feature used to create convenient shortcuts for long […]

-How to Use Nmap Command in Linux to Scan Open Ports
+How to Use the ifconfig Command in Linux

 1 2 3 11